nathanlane/nathanlane.github.io/CONTRIBUTING.md

 ## Branching and deployment

 - `main` is the deploy branch for GitHub Pages.
 - Use a feature branch for discrete work.
-If you maintain a long-lived personal branch such as `private-dev`, rebase or merge it regularly from `main`.
 - Do not document or add Netlify-specific deployment steps.
 GitHub Pages is the active platform.

 ## Before you merge